Robert Sarver: RCD Mallorca

 In January 2016, Sarver bought football team RCD Mallorca, at the time in the Spanish second division, for €20 million.
-Under his poor management early on, the team was briefly demoted to the Segunda División B (the Spanish third division) for the 2017-18 season before returning to the second division the next season.
-RCD Mallorca returned to La Liga (the Spanish first division) during the 2019-20 season, though they returned to the Segunda División the following season.
-They have since returned to La Liga as of 2021 and have stayed there for at least another season onward.
-As of February 7, 2023, Sarver still has retained his ownership of the team and has no known intentions of selling this team to someone else.
+Under his poor management early on, the team was briefly demoted to the Segunda División B (the Spanish third division) for the 2017–18 season before returning to the second division the next season.
+RCD Mallorca returned to La Liga (the Spanish first division) during the 2019–20 season, though they returned to the Segunda División the following season.
+They have since returned to La Liga as of 2021 and have stayed there as of the 2023–24 season.
+Initially, Robert Sarver retained his ownership of the RCD Mallorca football team after losing his ownership rights to both Phoenix teams on February 7, 2023, and claimed to not sell his ownership to someone else.
+However, on July 1 of that year, Sarver let his ownership stake go to former tennis star and RCD Mallorca co-owner Andy Kohlberg, who holds majority ownership of the team going forward.